Overview

 Hottentots Holland Reserve MTB Route

-OVERVIEW The Hottentots Holland Nature Reserve lies in the Hottentots Holland mountains, some 90km south east of Cape Town.
+The Hottentots Holland Nature Reserve lies in the Hottentots Holland mountains, some 90km southeast of Cape Town.
 The 70 000ha reserve stretches from Elgin in the south to beyond Villiersdorp in the north, and from the Stellenbosch mountains in the west, eastwards to the Groenland mountains.
-The entrance […]
+The entrance to the […]

 06/11/2019